LLNL/Abmarl/paper/paper.md

 In 2016, @gym published OpenAi Gym, an interface for single-agent simulations.
-This interface quickly became one of the most popular connections between simulation and training in reinformcent learning experimentation.
+This interface quickly became one of the most popular connections between simulation and training in RL experimentation.
 It has been used by many simulation benchmarks for single-agent reinforcement learning, including the Arcade Learning Environment [@arcade].
 Since then the field of Deep Reinforcemenet Learning (DRL) has exploded in both algorithm development and simulation design, and over the past few years researchers